gpm22/BookExercises/Python/README.md

 ## Description

-This repository contains codes of solved exercises from books about python language.
+This repository contains codes of solved exercises from books about the python language.

 ## Contents